The GDPR, One Year In

 - The right to portability of personal data

-Further, individuals also have the right to erasure of their data – which is more commonly known as “the right to be forgotten.”
-GDPR affords individuals this right in a variety of circumstances, including when an individual simply withdraws consent for a company to have and process their data, but also provides some limited constraints on this right for data that’s held pursuant to legal, public health, or other issues.
+Further, individuals also have the right to the erasure of their data – which is more commonly known as “the right to be forgotten.”
+GDPR affords individuals this right in a variety of circumstances, including when an individual simply withdraws consent for a company to have and process their data, but also provides some limited constraints on this right for data that are held pursuant to legal, public health, or other issues.

 What does GDPR Compliance Entail?

 On the business side, GDPR breaks down organizations’ data handlers into two distinct categories: Controllers, and Processors.

 The controller can be thought of as a kind of manager and compliance officer – a sort of Chief GDPR Officer if you will.
 It’s the controller’s job to assess what data is collected and for what purpose, and to further assess the various risks and possibilities that the personal data under their control could be breached or mishandled and thus violate GDPR.
 With those understandings in place, it’s then incumbent on the controller to implement all of the measures, both organizationally and technically, that are necessary to protect the data – and thus the persons whose data it is – in accordance with GDPR.
 Finally, along with implementing and overseeing all of the data safeguards, it’s also a requirement of GDPR that the controller is able to prove compliance.